Bring photos to life through time-lapses.

 Time-lapses are one of my favourite ways to photograph the aurora. the technique is to shoot at least 30 minutes of still images, then merge them into a time-lapse. that way you have each frame as a high quality image and a time lose of the aurora’s motion.

 Time lapses can be created many ways.
 One of the most common is utilizing the time-lapse feature on your camera to create a movie for you via the built-in intervalometer (timer).
-Another is to photograph each frame using a connected intervalometer (remote timer) to more precisely set capture cadence, exposure length, and the amount of time you want to delay (interval) between each exposure.
+Another is to photograph each frame using a connected remote timer/intervalometer (and a tripod) to more precisely set capture cadence, exposure length, and the amount of time you want to delay (interval) between each exposure.
 The first method results in a video file.
-The second method results in a high quality image of each frame that you can edit to remove airplanes, satellites, and colour correct if desired.
-My fave.
-(Plus a tripod!)
+The second method results in a high quality image of each frame that you can edit to remove airplanes, satellites, and colour correct if desired, then open as a sequence, and export as a video.

 Technical aspects of these time-lapses.